Trademark Registration Singapore: Importance & Procedure

 • A sound sign (sounds, musical phrases that can be physically translated).

-These signs must be distinctive and available in order to become registered and protected trademarks.
+These signs must be distinctive and available to become registered and protected trademarks.
 The filing of a trademark must not infringe on prior rights.
 For example, a name that has already been the subject of an earlier mark or is already used by another company in the same field cannot be filed (the fields of activity are grouped into classes to which reference is made for the deposit of its mark) because there is then a risk of confusion in the mind of the public.

 In Singapore, the trademark application is filed via the Singapore Patent and Trademark Office.
 The trademark application can be made in three ways: